 It is of a cold nature; in some it causeth sleep; in others madness, and, shortly after, death. — Culpeper’s Complete Herbal

 Belladonna, also known to us as deadly nightshade, is one of those exotic, fascinating plants that fascinate plants that gets attention.
 You’ll find it peppered throughout legends and myths wherever there are Witches and poisoners.
 Even though it’s poisonous, belladonna is still found in many gardens, even on the side of roads or in fields near playgrounds, and packaged in herbal shops.
-It belongs to a large family of plants known as Solanaceae; you may be surprised to find out that a lot of our favorite garden veggies -- peppers, tomatoes, eggplants and potatoes -- belong to this family.
+It belongs to a large family of plants known as Solanaceae; you may be surprised to find out that many of our favorite garden veggies—peppers, tomatoes, eggplants, potatoes—belong to this family.

 Belladonna Growers: Proceed With Caution!

 I hesitated before adding belladonna to my magical herbalism series.
 I don’t want to encourage people to grow things that could hurt someone.
-Even today there are still reports of people dying because they accidentally ingest the berries, or people are being admitted to the hospital because they play with the plant and it causes psychosis, skin irritations and other conditions related to coming into contact with belladonna.
+Even today, there are still reports of people dying because they accidentally ingest the berries or are being admitted to the hospital because they play with the plant.
+It causes psychosis, skin irritations, and other conditions related to coming into contact with belladonna.

-I ultimately decided to include it because, first of all, I realize that most people enjoy just learning about plants like these with no intent to ever grow them or use them.
-And secondly, there’s nothing inherently bad about any plant.
+I ultimately decided to include it in my herbalism series because most people enjoy learning about plants like these, even though they have no intent to grow them or use them.
+Secondly, there’s nothing inherently bad about any plant.
 I think of it like heavy machinery or wild animals—it’s not for someone to casually come along and jump into out of curiosity.

 - New to herbs and herbalism